annguyen0212/annguyen0212.github.io/projects/index.md

 revealed through activation likelihood estimation meta‐analysis </a>. *Human Brain Mapping*.
 1– 27.

 # Talks
-1. Zhu, Z., & **Nguyen, A.**.
+1. Zhu, Z., & **Nguyen, A**.
 (2022).
 The interaction between structure, discourse, and prosody in wh-questions in English.
-Talk at the *Chicago Linguistic Society 58*, Chicago.
+Talk at the *Chicago Linguistic Society 58*, Chicago, IL.
 1. **Nguyen, A.**, & Wilson, C. (2022).
 Modeling the acquisition of question variants in English.
 Talk at the *Linguistic Society of America 2022 Annual Meeting*, Washington DC.
 Acceptance rate: **34%**.
 2. **Nguyen, A**.
 (2021).
 The acquisition of wh-question variants.
 Invited talk at the *University of Maryland, Linguistics department*.
 3. **Nguyen, A.**, & Legendre, G. (2021).
 The acquisition of English wh-in-situ.
 Talk at the *Linguistic Society of America 2021 Annual Meeting*, San Francisco, CA. Acceptance rate: **35.2%**.